More about me

 Having found my vocation in writing, I spent much of the 2000s in London working as a journalist.
 I wrote for specialist political news services, edited a financial magazine, and freelanced for the Guardian.

 On my return to New Zealand in 2010, I became concerned about the country’s greatly enlarged economic disparities, and soon after edited the book Inequality: A New Zealand Crisis, published in 2013.
-Three more books have followed, focussing on economic disparities but also on the state of our systems of democracy and how they can be renewed.
+Three more books have followed, focussing on economic disparities but also our systems of democracy and how they can be renewed.

-Out of my work on the above books, and my other endeavours as a researcher, thinker and commentator, I have forged a career as a writer and public intellectual.
-At the heart of all my work is a desire to help people better understand current affairs: to take information that is complex and technical, or somehow hidden from view, and make it readily intelligible to the public, so that they can more clearly grasp how the world works – and how it might be made a better place.
+Out of my work on the above books, and a wide range of connected pursuits, I have forged a career as a writer and public intellectual.
+At the heart of all my work is a desire to help people better understand current affairs: to take information that is complex and technical, or somehow hidden from view, and make it readily intelligible, so that the public can more clearly grasp how the world works – and how it might be made a better place.